-When the kids have been swimming, or they are going somewhere muddy, make sure the washing machine is empty before you go out, so wet towels or muddy sports kits can go straight in the machine to be washed when you get home and are not sitting by the washing machine or in the laundry room.
+When the kids have been swimming, or they are going somewhere muddy, make sure the washing machine is empty before you go out, so wet towels or muddy sports kits can go straight in the machine to be washed when you get home and are not sitting by the washing machine or in the laundry room going moldy.

 - Put clean laundry away immediately.

 Always put away clean laundry immediately to avoid clothing clutter!
-It can be really difficult to find the motivation to do laundry sometimes but if you time yourself, you’ll find it literally only takes a few minutes but makes a huge difference and prevents you from getting overwhelmed by laundry.
+It can be challenging to find the motivation to do laundry sometimes.
+Still, if you time yourself, you’ll find it literally only takes a few minutes but makes a huge difference and prevents you from getting overwhelmed by laundry.

 - Prioritize work shirts and school uniforms.

-Try to prioritise work shirts, school uniforms and sportswear above everything else, so they are always clean and ready for your children and spouse every morning.
+My best laundry advice is to prioritize work shirts, school uniforms, and sportswear above everything else, so they are always clean and ready for your children and spouse every morning.
 It is a big deal if your kids don’t have their school uniform but not so much of a big deal if their unicorn onesie isn’t clean!

-It’s very easy to wash uniforms quickly when you have laundry baskets for each family member.
+It’s effortless to wash uniforms quickly when you have washing baskets for each family member.

 - Iron at least every other day

-Try to iron at least every other day whenever possible to avoid emergency ironing and to stay organised, minimise chaos and to ensures your family always have clean clothes each morning.
+Try to iron at least every other day whenever possible to prevent, emergency ironing and stay organized, minimize chaos, and ensure your family always has clean clothes each morning.

 - Wash white clothes on their own

-It’s essential when washing whites to make sure you separate them out from everything else.
-To keep white clothes very white make sure you don’t wash them with any other colour even beige!
-If you have clothes that are white with different coloured trim, I would suggest hand washing those items on their own.
-If you do mix whites with any other colours, you’ll soon find that your whites start to become grubby and dirty looking rather than crisp and white.
+It’s essential when washing whites to make sure you separate them from everything else.
+To keep your white clothes very white, make sure you don’t wash them with any other color, even beige!
+If you have white clothes with different colored trim, I would suggest hand washing those items on their own.
+If you mix whites with any other colors, you’ll soon find that they start to become grubby and dirty looking rather than crisp and white.
 Read how much laundry detergent to use for each load in this post